whoisdsmith/VAULTSIDIAN/regex-rulesets/regex-for-OSINT.md

 |  [Rextract](https://github.com/iustin24/rextract) | This extreme simple tool extracts the strings corresponding to a certain #regex  from the html code of the list of URLs. |
 |  [GREP for OSINT](https://github.com/cipher387/grep_for_osint) |Set of very simple shell scripts that will help you quickly analyze a text or a folder with files for data useful for investigation (phone numbers, bank card numbers, URLs, emails and nicknames). |

-## Google Chrome Extensions for searching and extracting data with regex
+## Google Chrome Extensions for Searching and Extracting Data with Regex

 | Link                                    | Description                                                                        |
 | --------------------------------------- | ---------------------------------------------------------------------------------- |